 - Brown Sugar: The sugar is split between part brown sugar and part granulated sugar.
 The brown sugar makes the cookies extra moist.

 - Cinnamon & Pumpkin Pie Spice: Adds that good pumpkin spice flavor!
+Use extra for a deeper flavor.

 - Cream Cheese: Use softened cream cheese.
 Let the cream cheese sit out at room temperature for about 30 minutes before using.
 Pick low fat cream cheese for an option that is lower in fat and calories.